HeroicKatora/rfcs/text/0000-delayed-reference.md

 to references that safely explain the desired behaviour of 'rereference-as-ptr' expressions such as `&(*foo).field as *const _`.
 Also, the resulting MIR will not exhibit undefined behaviour.
 That is, it retroactively makes typical statements defined even for packed structs and requires less unsafe.
+The syntax is intended to be backwards compatible in a non-breaking manner.

 # Motivation
 [motivation]: #motivation